Photo of Tomas Tranströmer from publisher Albert Bonniers Forlag

 In 1975 Boston’s Beacon Press published Bly’s edition of Friends, You Drank Some Darkness: Three Swedish Poets – Harry Martinson, Gunnar Ekelof, and Tomas Tranströmer.
 The book was immediately influential by introducing several generations of poets that demonstrated the lineage of modernism in Swedish poetry.
 Bly translated and published early American editions of Tranströmer English poetry collections, including Twenty Poems, Night Vision, and Truth Barriers.
 In 1979, Ironwood, a literary magazine in Arizona, published a special issue on Tranströmer with essays by prominent American and Swedish writers.

-As I departed Sweden, I thought of how I had enjoyed the company of the Tranströmers in three landscapes on two continents over three decades.
+As I departed Sweden, I thought of how I had enjoyed the company of the Tranströmers in three landscapes on two continents over twenty-five years.
 It was reassuring to know despite misfortune, Tomas was in good spirit and still vibrant.
 Every day he wrote and practiced piano, and Monica was a constant loving presence at his side.

 When last I saw him, I understood he had insisted on not the defeat of disability, but the embrace of the victory of an active and continuing life.
 He still performed piano concerts and readings, although he would now have Monica, an actor, or fellow poet read for him.